 The IMPACT DC model of care was validated in a prospective randomized clinical trial, published in the Archives of Pediatrics and Adolescent Medicine (2006).
 The study achieved several clinically and statistically significant outcomes:

-- Greater than 100 percent increase in the use of controller medications
+- Increased the use of controller medications by more than two-fold

-- Nearly 50 percent in subsequent ED visits
+- Nearly a 50 percent drop in subsequent ED visits

 - Sustained improvements in numerous measures of quality of life

 Read our 2019 annual report to learn more about our program's efforts to improve pediatric asthma and better the lives of the children we serve.

 The IMPACT DC Asthma Clinic provides comprehensive asthma education, medical consultation and care coordination using a novel approach that is consistent with current national guidelines for asthma care.